UbiquityRobotics/ubiquity_main/Doc_Installing_ROS_on_Ubuntu_on_VirtualBox.md

         sudo apt-get upgrade     # Takes 1 to 10 minutes

-* Now that you have a terminal, it is time to install the "VirtualBox Guest Additions" to solve the small screen issues.
+* Now that you have a terminal, it is time to install the "VirtualBox Additions" to solve the small screen issues.
 This URL is useful:

     http://www.binarytides.com/vbox-guest-additions-ubuntu-14-04/